itsdanli/itsdanli.github.io/DEPLOYMENT.md

 - Check the Actions tab for error logs
 - Ensure `FORMSPREE_ID` secret is set correctly
 - Verify all dependencies in package.json
+- Note: The deployment uses `npx vite build` which only builds static files (no server code)

 ### Contact Form Not Working
 - Verify Formspree secret is set: `FORMSPREE_ID=meopbbye`